 Tina Heafner, president of the National Council for the Social Studies and a professor at UNC Charlotte, said there’s a reason many Black students feel alienated from the nation’s history.

-“Black history is typically taught in schools through the prism of victimization and oppression instead of persistence and resistance,” said Heafner.
+“Black history is typically taught in schools through the prism of victimization and oppression instead of persistence and resistance,” Heafner told Good Morning America on June 30.
 “The curriculum is presented from that of the dominant white culture and it’s not inclusive of people of color.”

 At the July meeting, Matt Scialdone, 2015 Wake County Teacher of the Year, brought several of his students from Middle Creek High School in Apex to talk about the importance of teaching the “hard history” of the targeted mistreatment of Black North Carolinians, such as lynchings and forced eugenics sterilization.

-KaLa Keaton, a rising senior, said she only recently learned about the 1898 Wilmington Massacre.
+KaLa Keaton, a rising senior, said she only recently learned about the 1898 Wilmington Massacre, Tribune News Service reported.
 “Students of color deserve to see the accomplishments, contributions, and struggles of our communities accurately reflected in the classes we sit in every year,” Keaton said.

 Professional development for teachers is key to making the curriculum work.
 North Carolina schools are majority students of color, but 80% of the teachers are white.